fourlabsldn/fl-multi-calendar-2/README.md

 # API

-You can control the calendar using the global object `mutliCalendar`, which contains the following methods:
+You can control the calendar using the global object `multiCalendar`, which contains the following methods:

 ``` javascript
 /**